Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Sensitivity-conditioning for two systems

-The predictive-sensitivity conditioned system \eqref{eq:sys2predsens} requires a precise knowledge of the vector fields, essentially the model of the system, in order to fulfill the results in Propositions~\ref{prop:sys2stab1}-\ref{prop:sys2stab4}.
-Here we analyse the implications of model errors: we assume that instead of the sensitivity $S_{x_1}^{x_2}(x_1,x_2)$, only an approximation $\hat{S}_{x_1}^{x_2}(x_1,x_2)$ is available.
-We define the error
+The sensitivity-conditioning system \eqref{eq:sys2predsens} requires a precise knowledge of the vector fields, essentially the model of the system, to evaluate the matrix $S_{x_1}^{x_2}(x_1,x_2)$.
+Here we analyse the implications of model errors: assume that instead of $S_{x_1}^{x_2}(x_1,x_2)$, only an approximation $\hat{S}_{x_1}^{x_2}(x_1,x_2)$ is available, and consider the approximated sensitivity-conditioning